PupRiku/FoundryVTT-Surge/README.md

   - Blank character sheets now display "?" for key stats, which populate after a species is added.
   - Created Compendium packs for Species and Traits with initial Ponturi data.
   - **(v0.10.1)** Added special functionality for the Djinn species to allow for their daily 'Chosen Trait' to be changed via a button on the actor sheet.
+- **Character Advancement (v0.11.0):**
+  - Implemented the Buy Point Level System.
+  - Characters gain Buy Points (BP) upon leveling up (8 + bonus from Intelligence).
+  - Players can spend BP via buttons on the actor sheet to increase Attribute and Skill levels.
+  - Costs are automatically calculated (flat for attributes, variable for skills based on total level).
+  - UI provides feedback on BP cost and disables buttons when unaffordable or at max level.
 - **Dice Rolling & Mechanics:**
   - Core SURGE! roll mechanic (`Xd6x6+Y` lookup + `x6` SURGING) via `_performRoll`.
   - Attribute/Skill checks rollable from Actor Sheet.